wo984c/LinuxHosting/Readme.md

 1. SSH Access to your lightsail

     a.
 Find the public IP Address of the instance

-a.
+    b.
 Connect to the instance using the default username

     ```
     # ssh ubuntu@<ip_address> -i .ssh/aws-key
     ```

-a.
+    c.
 Answer yes to _Are you sure you want to continue connecting (yes/no)?_

 1. The ssh access to the lightsail instance is restricted to keypair authentication by default.
 However, it is recommend to double-check